 }

-The trickiest part was handling import resolution.
-When you parse a file, you need to recursively parse all its dependencies to build a complete picture.
-But you also need to avoid infinite loops in case of circular dependencies and prevent re-parsing the same files unnecessarily.
+Import resolution was the tricky part.
+When you parse a file, you need to recursively parse all its dependencies.
+You need to handle circular dependencies without looping, and avoid re-parsing files that haven’t changed.

 Features